 Jane Austen knew the Peak District.
 Pemberley might be fictitious, but you can still follow in Lizzie’s footsteps.

 Expedition to Lindisfarne and the Farne Islands

-IT’S A TRANQUIL SCENE—clear blue sky, lush green grass, waves gently breaking on the shore in the sheltered bay.
-We’re told that England’s first monks liked to form monastic communities away from other settlements to aid their quiet contemplation, but surely they were also attracted by the beautiful landscape around them on Lindisfarne.
+We’re told that England’s first monks formed monastic communities for quiet, but they were surely also attracted by the beautiful landscape on Lindisfarne.